-For 2012, 43 St. Clare's graduates, including those who took a gap year from 2011, have been placed in the top 20 UK universities as ranked by The Independent newspaper, with 24 in the top 10 (see below).
-Seven students are taking up places in top 50 US universities and liberal arts colleges according to the standard ranking list by U.S. and News Report.
-One student will attend a specialist art college in New York.
+For 2013, 41 St. Clare's graduates, including those who took a gap year from 2012, have been placed in the top 20 UK universities as ranked by The Independent newspaper, with 32 in the top 10 (see below).
+Nine students are taking up places in top 50 US universities and liberal arts colleges according to the standard ranking list by U.S. News and World Report.
 Rankings represent an average of each university's provision, for example, in teaching, research, entry standards, staff-student ratio, degrees awarded, job prospects, resources, retention rates and spending per student.